akshell/docs/ref/ak/base.rst

 .. class:: ErrorMeta

-   The standard JavaScript exception classes could be instantiated without the operator ``new``.
+   The standard JavaScript exception classes can be instantiated without the operator ``new``.
 To guarantee that all user defined exception classes follow this rule Akshell sets the :term:`metaclass` of the base exception class ``Error`` to